 Let’s start with the journal itself.
 There are different kinds of journals out there.
-First, there are digital journals like Evernote on your iPad, there are plain journals from Amazon, there are applications that keep your journals, and there are more expensive hard copy journals with an interesting design on them.
+First, Let’s start with the journal itself.
+There are different kinds of journals out there.
+There are digital journals like Evernote on your iPad.
+There are plain journals from Amazon.
+Some applications keep your journals, and there are more expensive hard copy journals with an interesting design.
 However, there’s is no specific journal that you should buy.
 Buying expensive journals is not necessary.
 However, it’s believed that purchasing certain materials does help.

 Try to avoid digital journals if possible

 Digital types of journals don’t create a mindfulness experience as much as physical writing.
 Putting your pen down to paper enforces retention much more than typing on a computer.
 Also, when you’re sitting down and writing by hand, it limits distraction.
 Trying to be mindful on a device (that usually encourages distraction) is just a bad idea.

 For a more optimal experience, you should consider buying a mindfulness journal with writing prompts.
 However, some people don’t appreciate mindfulness journals with writing prompts.
 They prefer to write on their own.
 Whichever is your preference is fine, but know that we will include some writing prompts you can use later in this post.